qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Part III_ Alternative Programming Models.md

 Bounded buffer with semaphores lem.
 It uses a binary semaphore for mutual exclusion, and two general (or* count-* *ing*) semaphores for condition synchronization.
 Exercise 13.17 considers the use of semaphores to construct an* n*-thread barrier. ■

-## 3CHECK YOUR UNDERSTANDING

-### 25. What is mutual exclusion?
-What is a critical section?

-### 26. What does it mean for an operation to be atomic?
-Explain the difference be-

-tween atomicity and* condition synchronization*.
+3**CHECK YOUR UNDERSTANDING** 25.
+What is* mutual exclusion*?
+What is a* critical section*?
+26. What does it mean for an operation to be* atomic*?
+Explain the difference be- tween atomicity and* condition synchronization*.
 27. Describe the behavior of a test_and_set instruction.
 Show how to use it to build a* spin lock*.
 28. Describe the behavior of the compare_and_swap instruction.
 What advan- tages does it offer in comparison to test_and_set?

-* Explain how a* reader–writer lock* differs from an “ordinary” lock.
+## 29. Explain how a* reader–writer lock* differs from an “ordinary” lock.

-#### 30. What is a barrier?
+* What is a* barrier*?
 In what types of programs are barriers common?

-#### 31. What does it mean for an algorithm to be nonblocking?
-What advantages do

-nonblocking algorithms have over algorithms based on locks?
+  31. What does it mean for an algorithm to be* nonblocking*?
+What advantages do nonblocking algorithms have over algorithms based on locks?
   32. What is* sequential consistency*?
 Why is it difﬁcult to implement?

-#### 33. What information is provided by a memory consistency model?
-What is the

-relationship between hardware-level and language-level memory models?
+## 33. What information is provided by a* memory consistency model*?
+What is the relationship between hardware-level and language-level memory models?

-#### 34. Explain how to extend a preemptive uniprocessor scheduler to work correctly

-on a multiprocessor.
+## 34. Explain how to extend a preemptive uniprocessor scheduler to work correctly on a multiprocessor.

-#### 35. What is a spin-then-yield lock?

-#### 36. What is a* bounded buffer*?
+## 35. What is a* spin-then-yield* lock?
+36. What is a* bounded buffer*?

-#### 37. What is a semaphore?
+## 37. What is a* semaphore*?
 What operations does it support?
-How do binary and

-*general* semaphores differ?
+How do* binary* and *general* semaphores differ?

-## 13.4

-#### **Language-Level Constructs**
+13.4 **Language-Level Constructs**

 Though widely used, semaphores are also widely considered to be too “low level” for well-structured, maintainable code.
 They suffer from two principal problems.
 First, because their operations are simply subroutine calls, it is easy to leave one out (e.g., on a control path with several nested if statements).
 Second, unless they are hidden inside an abstraction, uses of a given semaphore tend to get scat- tered throughout a program, making it difﬁcult to track them down for purposes of software maintenance.

-### 13.4.1** Monitors**
+13.4.1** Monitors**

 Monitors were suggested by Dijkstra [Dij72] as a solution to the problems of semaphores.
 They were developed more thoroughly by Brinch Hansen [Bri73], and formalized by Hoare [Hoa74] in the early 1970s.
 They have been incorpo- rated into at least a score of languages, of which Concurrent Pascal [Bri75], Mod- ula (1) [Wir77b], and Mesa [LR80] were probably the most inﬂuential.5 They